-The Company's treasury function manages our available cash resources and invests significant cash balances in various financial institutions to try to ensure optimum returns for our surplus cash balances.
-These balances are classified as cash and cash equivalents or short term investments depending on the maturity of the related investment.
+The Company is exposed to various risks in relation to our cash and cash equivalents and short term investments maturity of the related investment.
 Cash and cash equivalents comprise cash and highly liquid investments with maturities of three months or less.
 Short term investments comprise highly liquid investments with maturities of greater than three months and minimum "A-" rated fixed and floating rate securities.